CARL: Criticality-Aware Agentic Reinforcement Learning: Experiments

 Recent works~\cite{cheng2025reasoning, cui2025entropy, yue2025does} show that standard RL training will reduce model diversity and drive the policy to overly deterministic behavior.
 Diversity is important for agentic reasoning, as it enables the model to continuously reason and explore with the environment rather than jumping to conclusions prematurely.

-Unlike GRPO, CARL selectively updates only critical actions instead of uniformly optimizing the entire trajectory.
+Unlike GRPO, CARL selectively updates only actions taken from critical states instead of uniformly optimizing the entire trajectory.
 This conservative update scheme preserves model diversity.
 As shown in Fig.~\ref{fig:entropy-test}(a), the policy entropy of CARL remains consistently higher than that of GRPO and continues to increase throughout training.
 In contrast, GRPO rapidly collapses to a lower-entropy regime and exhibits limited recovery, suggesting reduced exploration capacity as training proceeds.
 We also examine the entropy on unseen test datasets.
 As shown in Fig.~\ref{fig:entropy-test}(b), the entropy distribution of CARL is overall higher than that of GRPO, indicating that CARL maintains a higher-entropy policy and thereby has richer action diversity and stronger exploration potential.
 This explains CARL's advantage on OOD benchmarks.

-\paragraph{Further Action Criticality Analysis (RQ2).} As shown in Fig.~\ref{fig:appendix-pipe}, we analyze action criticality across different action types and positions.
-Fig.~\ref{fig:appendix-pipe}(a) shows that \textit{search} and \textit{access} actions exhibit higher criticality than \textit{read} and \textit{answer} actions.
+\paragraph{Further State Criticality Analysis (RQ2).} We analyze state criticality across different action types and step positions.
+Fig.~\ref{fig:appendix-pipe}(a) shows that states preceding \textit{search} and \textit{access} actions exhibit higher criticality than those preceding \textit{read} and \textit{answer} actions.
 This aligns with the intuition that selecting search keywords and URLs is more critical than summarizing information or generating answers.
-Also, in Fig.~\ref{fig:appendix-pipe} (b), we can observe that the first few actions of the agent generally have a greater impact on the outcome than subsequent ones.
-However, the outcome is neither equally determined by all actions nor entirely determined by a single one, which verifies the necessity of dynamic critical action identification.
+Also, in Fig.~\ref{fig:appendix-pipe} (b), we can observe that the first few states the agent encounters generally have a greater impact on the outcome than subsequent ones.
+However, the outcome is neither equally determined by all states nor entirely determined by a single one, which verifies the necessity of dynamic critical state identification.